-Over 25 years experience in corporate communications, journalism, and the arts!
+We’re about consulting, collaboration, and mentoring!
+Over 25 years experience in communications, marketing, and the arts.

 About my Business awards: Woman of the Year, Brooklyn Chamber of Commerce; Caribbean Chamber of Commerce as founder-publisher of Caribbean American News, New York’s largest free community newspaper (pre- internet), with half a million readers.
 New York State Governor’s Public Service Award for Leadership and Excellence at the Metropolitan Transportation Authority (MTA).
 Certification: NY & NJ state certified woman-owned business.